-Acquisition by Discovery. p.
-1-18 (skim notes)
+Acquisition by Discovery. pp. 1-18, Problem 1

 In Johnson v.
 M'Intosh, we will look at who holds title the land when there are competing interests.
 This case gives us perspective on the roots of our current property rights, raises some of the underlying principles animating property law, and allows us to see how the law itself is not based on absolutes.